JimHaughwout/GADM_DBSCAN/README.md

 in the [`settings.py`](https://github.com/JimHaughwout/gadm_scan/blob/master/settings.py)
 file as follows

-Key | CSV Column name of | Nullable in CSV?
+Key | CSV Column name of | Null Allowed in CSV?
 ----|--------------------|---------
 `LAT_KEY` | Latitude (in decimal degrees) | NO
 `LNG_KEY` | Longitude (in decimal degrees) | NO